emilygoodwin/systematicity/README.md

-# Probing Linguistic Systematicity
+## Probing Linguistic Systematicity
-This is the code for generating the dataset and probes reported in [Probing Linguistic Systematicity](https://arxiv.org/abs/2005.04315).

-Code for the experiments in the paper, including the models, will be released shortly.
+Code of dataset generations and experiments of the paper _"Probing Linguistic Systematicity"_, to be presented at ACL 2020.

+### Organization

+- [dataset](dataset) - consists of dataset generation codes
+- [experiments](experiments) - consists of experimentation codes
+- [Analysis](Analysis) - consists of plots and analysis used in the paper

 ### Citation